• Skip to primary navigation

 Author: MaryAnne

 Stop what you're doing and make this miso butter salmon for dinner tonight.
-It's a full-flavored, healthy, and easy (ready in 25 minutes) recipe that makes an effortless weeknight dinner despite looking elegant.
+It's a delicious and easy (ready in 25 minutes) recipe that makes an effortless weeknight dinner despite looking elegant.

 Print Recipe Pin Recipe